hygull/try-django-admin-cookbook/README.md

 A Django project which deals with customizing Django Admin Interface.
 It is impressed from https://books.agiliq.com/projects/django-admin-cookbook/en/latest/ and uses similar/different kind of examples.

-> To read colourful documentation visit [https://hygull.github.io/try-django-admin-cookbook/](https://hygull.github.io/try-django-admin-cookbook/)
+> To read colourful documentation visit [https://hygull.github.io/try-django-admin-cookbook/](https://hygull.github.io/try-django-admin-cookbook/).
+The purpose of this project is to learn by making mistakes so don't think about models structure first time as later it has been enhanced.
+Please focus on how it flows and changes as we advance.

 + First have a look at this docs first.